Oil collapse over coronavirus fears overdone

 In fact, despite the fears that this virus might get worse and continue to zap energy demand, cooler heads are suggesting that the historic hit to demand may be manageable.
 Oil prices have already plunged over 22 percent on virus fears, and while some of that price drop was justified, it probably exceeded what was rational, at least at this point.
 U.S. Energy Secretary Dan Brouillette was telling the world that there is “no need to panic about coronavirus impact on oil markets.”

-Reuters reported that Mr. Brouillette said that, “The coronavirus epidemic in China has had a marginal impact on energy markets and is unlikely to dramatically affect oil prices even if Chinese demand falls by 500,000 barrels per day.”
-Of course, he did not mention that the price of oil had already fallen over 20%, but you get his drift.
+Reuters reported that Brouillette said that, “The coronavirus epidemic in China has had a marginal impact on energy markets and is unlikely to dramatically affect oil prices even if Chinese demand falls by 500,000 barrels per day.”
+Of course, he did not mention that the price of oil had already fallen over 20 percent, but you get his drift.

 Besides, there is a high probability that OPEC and Russian will, at some point, act to offset that loss.
-In an extended energy meeting, the group tried to engineer a 6000,00 barrel a day production cut.
+In an extended energy meeting, the group tried to engineer a 600,000-barrel-a-day production cut.
 The problem is that so far Russia has been reluctant to agree to a cut.
 They say they want to take more time to assess the situation.
 Yet sources say that at some point, the Russians will go along with a reduction in production.

 CLICK HERE TO READ MORE ON FOX BUSINESS